Todd Amenrud | Originally published in GameKeepers: Farming for Wildlife Magazine. To subscribe, click here.

 Whitetail managers are lucky, in that many of the most attractive plantings end up also being some of the most nutritious.
 Timing and placement dictate when and how they will be used from north to south.
 Some plants can be used for specific missions while others cover a wide array of benefits.

 Some of the most attractive crops are planted during the spring.
-For instance, for opening day attraction throughout the northern half of the US and Canada you can’t beat a good clover blend.
-Perennials such as red and white clovers, alfalfa, birdsfoot trefoil and chicory are very attractive and very nutritious from the end of August on into October and even much later if warm temperatures pop up again.
-In the south they are also very attractive but the timeframe is only a bit later.
+For instance, for opening day attraction throughout the northern half of the United States and Canada you can’t beat a good clover blend.
+Perennials, such as red and white clovers, alfalfa, birds foot trefoil and chicory, are very attractive and very nutritious from the end of August on into October and even much later if warm temperatures pop up again.
+In the South, they are also very attractive but the time frame is only a bit later.

-These succulent annual legumes are like “ice cream” to whitetails.
+These succulent annual legumes are like ice cream to whitetails.
 They are palatable right away after germination and typically devoured as fast as they grow.
-Because of this you have a couple options; you can plant enough acreage to overwhelm the amount of “mouths” you have to feed or protect what you plant with electric fencing, P2 Plot Protector or some type of deer-proof barrier.
-Then, when you choose to “ring the dinner bell” simply open the plot up to your herd.
-Or, plant smaller amounts and just understand that the crop will likely be eaten fast and furious, and just make sure you are there when the carnage is occurring.
+Because of this, you have a couple options.You can plant enough acreage to overwhelm the amount of mouths you have to feed or protect what you plant with electric fencing, P2 Plot Protector or some type of deer-proof barrier.
+Then, when you choose to “ring the dinner bell,” simply open the plot up to your herd.
+The other option is to plant smaller amounts and just understand that the crop will likely be eaten fast and furious, and just make sure you are there when the carnage is occurring.

-Winter peas are planted as soon as early August in the far north to as late as early October in the south.
-They are normally planted ¼ inch deep at approximately 40 lbs per acre and will grow in all soil types as long as the site receives adequate rainfall.
-They like the sun, but can be grown in partial sun, to as little as 6 hours per day.
-Nutritional content will vary depending upon the stage of growth, but will average around 25% protein.
+Winter peas are planted as soon as early August in the far North to as late as early October in the South.
+They are normally planted a quarter of an inch deep at approximately 40 pounds per acre and will grow in all soil types as long as the site receives adequate rainfall.
+They like the sun, but can be grown in partial sun, to as little as six hours per day.
+Nutritional content will vary depending upon the stage of growth, but will average around 25 percent protein.

-Traditionally cereal grains are planted around mid-August in the north, September in the country’s mid-section and September and October throughout the South.
-It’s depends upon the specific cereal as to how deep it should be planted and the planting rate.
-It can vary from ¼ to ½ inch deep for wheat or triticale to 1 to 2 inches deep for oats.
+Traditionally, cereal grains are planted around mid-August in the North, September in the country’s mid-section and September and October throughout the South.
+It depends upon the specific cereal as to how deep it should be planted and the planting rate.
+It can vary from a quarter of an inch to half an inch deep for wheat or triticale to one to two inches deep for oats.
 Planting rates for cereal grains are heavier by weight than other plantings because of larger seed size.
 It also depends upon whether you’re broadcasting or using a drill.
 More seeds would be necessary when broadcasting to make up for the inconsistency in planting depth when compared to a precise drill.

-Cereals grains will sometimes be planted during the spring in parts of the country.
+Cereal grains will sometimes be planted during the spring in parts of the country.
 When managers do this they are either mowed periodically so fresh, more palatable growth happens shortly after, or they are left to go to seed and the seeds are disked in to germinate and produce a new crop.
 I prefer to simply plant them during the late summer or fall from seed.
-In my view, the fresh crop from seed is more attractive to whitetails than one “kept alive” from mowing.
+In my view, the fresh crop from seed is more attractive to whitetails than one simply being kept alive from mowing.